 And it annoys me to no end but at the same time I don’t know what to do about it.
 I won’t lower the quality of my work.
 I won’t stop trying to help others.
 I won’t stop trying to spend time with my friends.

 But then what?
 How to find the balance between the big things and the daily ones?
 Between where you want to be and where you are right now?
 Between dream and reality?

 A half a year ago, I broke down my big aspirations into somewhat smaller goals.
-However, now that I am so much closer to the finish line (or starting line, depending on how you look at it), what is left to do can no longer be summarized by something as vague as “think about how I could earn money” or “cancel contracts”.
+However, now that I am so much closer to the finish line (or starting line, depending on how you look at it), what is left to do can no longer be summarized by something as vague as “cancel contracts”.
 Do you know how many contracts I have currently running?
 No?
 Me neither.
 It’s probably too many.

 Sometimes I remember random things I have to take care of – just to forget them again a minute later.
-The result is one big mess that feels overwhelming and insurmountable.
+The result is a big and overwhelming mess.

-But doing nothing and just letting time tick by is not an option I have.
-Therefore, next on my to-do list is sorting through this big pile of mess and breaking it down into manageable steps, a.k.a. writing a more detailed to-do list.
+But doing nothing and just letting time tick by is not an option.
+Therefore, next on my to-do list is sorting through this mess of to-dos and breaking it down into manageable steps.

 PS: In other news, I have resigned!
 Dun-dun-duuuun.
 Cue the anxiety and fear of failure.
 Feel free to leave your congratulations (or comments about my naivity) below or in a message.
 (I’m joking, please be nice.)